 When married or common-law students both require student aid, it is preferable for one province/territory to fund both of them.
-They may both apply for student aid to the

-Operational Policy & Procedure Manual 2023-24 August 1, 2023 - July 31, 2024 province/territory in which they are attending studies, as long as it is a province/territory in which one of them has established residency.
+They may both apply for student aid to the province/territory in which they are attending studies, as long as it is a province/territory in which one of them has established residency.

-If the couple (both students) are attending an institution in a third province/territory of which neither is a resident, each will be considered a resident of his or her original province/territory unless a mutual agreement among the provinces/territories is reached.
-Students in this situation may contact the Alberta Student Aid Service Centre to discuss this further.
+If the couple (both students) are attending an institution in a third province/territory of which neither is a resident, each will be considered a resident of their original province/territory unless a mutual agreement among the provinces/territories is reached.
+Students in this situation may contact the Alberta Student Aid Service Centre at 1-855-606-2096 to discuss this further.